bactopia/bactopia.github.io/docs/tutorial.md

 In this tutorial we covered how to build datasets (`bactopia datasets`) and how process samples.
 We also covered the `bactopia search` and `bactopia prepare` to prepare file for multiple sample processing.

 If your ran into any issues, please let me know by submitting a [GitHub Issue](https://github.com/bactopia/bactopia/issues).

+!!! success "Outputs are available from figshare"
+    Incase you find it useful, the outputs from this tutorial are available from figshare at https://doi.org/10.6084/m9.figshare.17097156.v1